1e4/idlescape/README.md

 - Mining now shows ore per hour and xp per hour, in 0.10 I expect to add fishing and cooking into it

+### 0.10.0
+- Fishing now shows amount per hour and xp per hour
+- Cooking now shows amount per hour and xp per hour
+- Woodcutting now shows amount per hour and xp per hour
+- Optimised how pages are loaded @todo crafting still should be a performance boost along with faster rendering of xp/items per hour

+### 0.10.1
+- Fixes an issue with resource-container heights

 ## Requests
 - Feel free to open a new issue if you are wanting a specific utility